-The standoff between professionals who worked remotely during the COVID-19 pandemic and employers who want them back in the office is growing more intense.
+The return to office standoff between professionals who worked remotely during the COVID-19 pandemic and employers who want them back is growing more intense.

 For several months, a wave of headlines has been building, with news outlets finding more and more examples of the standoff playing out across the economy.
 The Wall Street Journal calls it a “rebellion.”
 The New York Times calls it a “revolt.”

 Whatever you choose to call it, employers in some of the nation’s biggest job markets – including New York, Seattle, the San Francisco Bay Area and Washington, D.C. – are struggling to convince their workers to start commuting to the office again, even for a few days a week.

 The challenge is even greater for those professionals who moved away from big coastal cities with high costs and long commutes – and have no desire to return.

 But how big of a deal is the return-to-office debate, really?
 When you look past the headlines and the cases involving big-name companies like Apple or Goldman Sachs, how many workers actually have a stake in the outcome?